LedFx/LedFx/docs/howto/virtuals.rst

 7. **Preview Only** - Preview the effect wihout updating the real devices.
 Generally leave off.

-8. **Transition Time** - Lenght of transition when switching between effects.
+8. **Transition Time** - Length of transition when switching between effects.

 9. **Transition Mode** - How to blend between old and new effects during transition.
 Modes are Add, Dissolve, Push, Slide, Iris, Through White, Through Black, None.
 Default is Add.